hyperledger/fabric-test/tools/Testviewer/README.md

 ```
 make test-viewer
 ```
 This creates an image with the tag `hyperledger/fabric-testviewer`.
-Change directory to `Testviewer` and replace the `image` fields in `docker-compose.yaml` and `k8fabricreport.yaml` with this tag.
+Change directory to `fabric-test/tools/Testviewer` and replace the `image` fields in `docker-compose.yaml` and `k8fabricreport.yaml` with this tag.